csgenetics/csgenetics_scrnaseq/README.md

 - .h5ad (compatible with scanpy in Python)
 - the tripartite barcodes.tsv.gz, features.tsv.gz and matrix.mtx.gz (compatible with Seurat in R)

-The matrices are output as 'raw' (containing all barcodes) and 'filtered' (containing a subset of the barcodes that were classified as cells through meeting the minimum nuclear genes detected threshold).
+The matrices are output as 'raw' (containing all barcodes) and 'filtered' (containing a subset of the barcodes that were classified as cells through meeting the minimum count threshold).

 <div style="text-align: right"><a href="#cs-genetics-scrna-seq-pipeline">top</a></div>